-To upgrade to Release 6.0, you need:
+To upgrade to Release 6.1, you need:

-- SPM Version 6.15 or later to back up and convert system programming information and to restore system programming information after the processor module has been upgraded. - One of the following: - Processor module with a PCMCIA memory card slot (when converting from Release 2.1 or earlier). - A forced installation PCMCIA memory card with Release 6.0 system software (when converting from Release 3.0 or later). - DOS-formatted diskette
+- Back up current system programming. - SPM Version 6.25 to convert system programming information and to restore system programming information after the processor module has been upgraded. - CKE4 processor module with Release 6.1 software, when upgrading from Releases prior to Release 3.0 or MERLIN II.
+The CKE4 processor module has a label on its front side that cites the designation. - A forced installation PCMCIA memory card with Release 6.1 system software (when upgrading from Release 3.0 or later). - DOS-formatted disk